tmkhmbt/foraging_turtle_analysis_with_SNPs/README.md

-##  Natal origin estimation of foraging green turtle using genome-wide SNPs:
+##  Natal origin estimation of foraging green turtle

 This github repository was made to post the codes that were used in the study Hamabata et al. (in review).